-ENG 100AR English (3CH): This course provides students with advanced writing components in English so that they can successfully pursue their studies in various academic specializations.
-Students practice writing long argumentative and reflective essays, with emphasis on implementing APA format in paper format, in-text citation and references in projects and assignments
+ENG 100 English (3CH): This course provides students with advanced writing skills in English so that they can successfully pursue their studies in various academic specializations.
+It helps students to develop, improve, and upgrade their writing and structure skills, and it also acquaints students with technical writing, research papers, and essays since brief research methods are applied in student projects and assignments.

-ASC 207 Introduction to Research (3CH): The intent of this course is two-fold.
+ASC 207AR Introduction to Research (3CH): The intent of this course is two-fold.
 First, it introduces students with the basic research terminologies.
 Second, it familiarizes them with the process of research from choosing a topic to writing the proposal.
-Students will be immersed in hands on experience where they will be introduced to research concepts that will help them understand, interpret, and critique a scientific research.
-Contents to be covered include the language of research, types of research, elements of scientific research proposal, writing an academic research proposal using APA style, research ethics, crafting data collection instruments, and interpreting data.
+Students will be immersed in hands on experience where they will be introduced to research concepts that will help them understand, interpret, and review a journal article.
+Contents to be covered include the language of research, types of research, elements of scientific research proposal, writing an academic research proposal using APA style, research ethics, identifying data collection instruments, and interpreting data.